aniketpant/aniketpant.github.com/index.md

 title: Home
 slug: home
 ---
 <p class="island lead">I'm Aniket Pant.
-I love to code, write and occassionally I even write some free-verses.</p>
+I love to code, write and occasionally I even write some free-verses.</p>

 <section class="g one-whole cf info-on-me text-cols--2 landmark" markdown="1">
 Three of my tools are Codeigniter, Laravel and WordPress.
 But there is another power that I have which allows me to think of great application architectural designs.
 Other than that I love to speak at events and occasionally write poetry.